-- Compulsive behaviors, such as over-grooming or excessively scratching or biting
+- Compulsive behaviours, such as over-grooming or excessively scratching or biting

-If you’re lucky, your cat will be willing and eager to learn your commands.
-However, there’s a chance she’ll ignore you.
-Every cat is different, and training can be extremely trying on your patience.
-Make sure to carve out small amounts of time each day to spend working with her.
-If you have other cats in your home, remember that they each have different personalities and have to be taught differently.
+If you’re lucky, your kitten will be willing and eager to learn your commands.
+However, there’s a chance you’ll be ignored.
+Every kitten is different, and training can be extremely trying on your patience.
+Carve out small amounts of time each day to spend on training.
+If you have other kittens in your home, remember that they each have different personalities and have to be taught differently.

 Be aware that cats do not understand or respond well to punishment.
-Punishment will often cause your cat to run away and hide from you, and can lead to stress, which can also breed behavioral and health problems.
-Encouraging good behavior with a reward is much more effective, and that reward can come in the form of praise and/or a tasty treat.
-This reward-based training teaches your cat to associate good behavior with positive results.
+Punishment will often cause your kitten to run away and hide from you, and can lead to stress, which can also breed behavioural and health problems.
+Encouraging good behaviour with a reward is much more effective, and that reward can come in the form of praise and/or a tasty treat.
+This reward based training teaches your kitten to associate good behaviour with positive results.

 Keep training sessions short—cats have short attention spans and can get bored fast.
-Focus on one command at a time and move on to the next when she’s mastered the first.
-Practice the commands in different areas of the house so that she gets used to responding to you in different situations.
+Focus on one command at a time and move on to the next when it’s been mastered.
+Practise the commands in different areas of the house so that your kitten gets used to responding to you in different situations.

-How to Address Bad Behavior in Your Cat
+How to Address Bad Behaviour in Your Cat

-There could be several reasons why your cat is acting out—she might be stressed over a new change in your home, she might have a medical condition or she simply may not understand that her behavior is wrong.
-While you may think that your cat is misbehaving because she’s upset or spiteful toward you, this is usually not the case.
+There could be several reasons why your cat is acting out—stressed over a new change in your home, a medical condition or simply may not understand that the behaviour is wrong.
+While you may think that your cat is misbehaving because they’re upset or being spiteful towards you, this is usually not the case.

-Redirecting the behavior instead of punishing her for it is more likely to put her back on track.
-By punishing her, she may feel threatened by you, which can ultimately lead to even more stress and bad habits.
-If she is fearful of you, this will also damage your bond with one another.
-However, she should be made aware of unwanted behaviors.
-One way of doing this is by connecting bad behaviors with something unpleasant.
+Redirecting the behaviour instead of punishing is more likely to get your kitten back on track.
+By punishing they may feel threatened by you, which can ultimately lead to even more stress and bad habits.
+If fearful of you, this will also damage your bond with one another.
+However, your kitten should be made aware of unwanted behaviours.
+One way of doing this is by connecting bad behaviours with something unpleasant.
 For instance, cats are averse to certain scents like perfume and citrus.
-You can soak cotton balls in these scents to keep your cat away from places you don’t want her to go.
-Always remember to praise your cat for good behaviors as well.
-Give her a treat for a job well done, and she will learn to associate her actions with her rewards.
+You can soak cotton balls in these scents to keep your kitten away from places you don’t want them to go.
+Always remember to praise your kitten for good behaviours as well.
+Give a treat for a job well done, and they will learn to associate actions with rewards.